 Genes are inherited from our biological parents in specific ways.
-One of the basic patterns of inheritance of our genes is called X-linked recessive inheritance.
+One of the basic patterns of inheritance of our genes is called X-linked inheritance.

 What is X-linked inheritance?

 X-linked inheritance means that the gene causing the trait or the disorder is located on the X chromosome.
-Females have two X chromosomes; males have one X and one Y. Genes on the X chromosome can be recessive or dominant.
-Their expression in females and males is not the same.
-X-linked recessive genes are expressed in females only if there are two copies of the gene (one on each X chromosome).
-However, for males, there needs to be only one copy of a nonworking gene (on their 1 copy of the X chromosome) for the trait or disorder to appear.
+Females have two X chromosomes.
+Males have one X chromosome and one Y chromosome.
+Genes on the X chromosome can be recessive or dominant.
+Their effect in males and females is not the same.
+For males, there needs to be only one copy of a nonworking gene (on their 1 copy of the X chromosome) for the trait or disorder to appear.
 Females are generally not affected unless both copies of the gene (one on each X chromosome) are not working.
 Females who carry only 1 copy of an affected gene may not have any symptoms of the condition or may show mild symptoms compared with males.

-There is a 50% chance that daughters carry the gene and can pass it to the next generation.
-There is a 50% chance that a daughter will not carry the gene and, therefore, cannot pass it on.
-There is a 50% chance that sons do not have the gene and will be healthy.
-However, there is a 50% chance that a son will have inherited the gene and will express the trait or disorder.
+There is a 1 in 2 chance that daughters carry the gene and can pass it to the next generation.
+There is a 1 in 2 chance that a daughter will not carry the gene and so cannot pass it on.
+There is a 1 in 2 chance that sons don't have the gene and will be healthy.
+But there is a 1 in 2 chance that a son will have inherited the gene and will have the trait or disorder.

 What are some of the different types of X-linked recessive conditions?

 Examples of X-linked recessive conditions include red-green color blindness and hemophilia A:

 Red-green color blindness.
-Red-green color blindness means that a person cannot distinguish shades of red and green (usually blue-green), but their ability to see is normal.
-There are no serious complications; however, those affected may not be considered for certain occupations involving transportation or the Armed Forces where color recognition is required.
-Males are affected more often than females, because the gene is located on the X chromosome.
+Red-green color blindness means that a person cannot see shades of red and green (usually blue-green).
+But they can otherwise see normally.
+This condition has no serious complications.
+But people affected may not be able to work in certain jobs such as transportation or the Armed Forces, where seeing color is required.
+Males are affected more often than females because the gene is located on the X chromosome.